Thanush-03/training/docs/mastering-plone/features.md

 For production level deployments you have to configure a mail server.
 Later in the training we will create some content rules that send emails when new content is put on our site.

-For the training you don't have to configure a working mailserver since the Plone add-on `Products.PrintingMailHost` is installed which will redirect all emails to the console.
+For the training you don't have to configure a working mailserver.
+The training setup uses `Products.PrintingMailHost`, which patches Products.MailHost.MailHost directly and prints all emails to the console instead of sending them.
+It is not an add-on to be installed or enabled in the add-on control panel.
 ```

 - Server: {samp}`localhost`